department-of-veterans-affairs/va.gov-team/products/identity-personalization/onboarding/discovery-research/2024-03-onboarding-generative-research/conversation-guide.md

 And, I also understand that you have [experience with VA.gov].
 Is that correct too?

 Great.
 We’ll go into detail about both of those things later in our conversation.
-Let’s back up a little bit though.

 ## Understand familiarity with VA benefits and services  - 10 minutes

-Talk to me about what you know about VA services and benefits.
+First, I’d like to hear about what you know about VA services and benefits.
 - How did you learn these things?
 - What was your experience like, learning about VA?
-- As a service member, how did that line up with how you would’ve hoped to learn about these things?
+- How did you expect to learn about VA service and benefits?
-- Was there any support you wish you had, but didn’t?
+- How did what you experienced line up with those expectations?
+- What would you change about what you’ve learned about these things so far?
 - As a researcher, I don’t have the knowledge to tell you all about VA benefits and services, but I’m curious to know what questions do you still have about them?

 *Optional questions, as needed:*